 SAFE 4425 Safety and Health Legislation and Standards (3) A comprehensive study of legislation and standards designed to protect the worker.
-Prerequisite: SAFE 3000.
+Prerequisite: SAFE 3000 or graduate status.

 SAFE 4430 Workers Compensation Legislation (3) An overview of the principles and statutes that govern workers compensation as they apply to the industrial setting.
-Prerequisite: SAFE 3000.
+Prerequisite: SAFE 3000 or graduate status.